-“By regularly canvassing customer feedback, businesses create a benchmark against which they can measure their progress,” according to Arttu Haho, CEO of Trustmary USA.
+“By regularly canvassing customer feedback, businesses create a benchmark against which they can measure their progress,” according to Arttu Haho, Chief Growth Officer of Trustmary.
 “The value from the data comes from the trend, rather than each individual score.”

 Comparing your NPS results to previous surveys can help you on the path to growth by identifying pain points in your customer experience, what your customers love about you, and referral and upsell opportunities.

 Your Net Promoter Score benchmark compared against an industry standard helps you understand what good looks like for your business.

 This article will explore why and how you can benchmark your NPS against the rest of your market.